Dedham Public Schools: Oakdale School

 The Oakdale School, located at 147 Cedar St, was opened in 1902 and serves children from Oakdale.
 It was first opened in 1873 in a rented room in Sanderson Hall in Oakdale Square.
 A new school was then built across the street in what is today Oakdale Common in 1878.
 The current school was built in 1902, but the old school was used to relieve overcrowding until the addition was built in 1952.
 It was named for its neighborhood, having previously been a forest of largely oak trees known as Whiting's Woods.

 The original block of the 1902 school building was designed by the Boston architectural firm of Hartwell and Richardson in the Queen Anne style popular between 1880 and 1910.
 Hartwell & Richardson were also responsible for the design of the former Dedham Institution for Savings building at 601-603 High Street in Dedham, along with many other significant institutional and residential commissions throughout the region.

-Currently, Dedham is voting on making a new Oakdale in the field of the current Oakdale.